Riots: David Cameron visits riot-hit Salford

 "I saw 250 people, not only young people, teenagers, grown men, women with kids, just standing there with angry faces.

 He told the prime minister: "There's nothing for the youth.
-What I do believe is young people taking part - these are the people mostly, because they have not got anything to lose."'Bravest of brave'
+What I do believe is young people taking part - these are the people mostly, because they have not got anything to lose."

 Mr Cameron also met Greater Manchester's chief constable, Peter Fahy, and senior officers in Salford.